onufry7/Rock-Paper-Scizor/README.md

+# Rock, Paper, Scissors

-A game of rock, paper, scissors
+A game of rock, paper, scissors written in js.